 Working to incite enthusiasm and passion for raw materials-related topics, projects also aim to break down stereotypes and misinformation surrounding the raw materials industry.Wider Society Learning calls for innovative ways of demonstrating the advancements, needs and opportunities in the raw materials sector in ways that encourage awareness and interest within multiple target groups.
 By demonstrating the attractiveness of our sector, we can educate the game-changers of the future, contributing to our aim of securing a constant supply of well-qualified professionals to meet the sector’s needs.

-Junior Achievement Europe is working with EIT RawMaterials to empower young people aged 15-18 with entrepreneurship and STEM skills and an understanding of the opportunities of the raw materials sector through a blend of activities.
-Together, EIT RawMaterials and JA Europe aim to impact more than 1200 students and over 100 business volunteers from EIT RawMaterials network in the school years 2017-2018 and 2018-19.
-Read more about EIT RawMaterials Academy and JA Europe partnership.
+Starting in Bulgaria and Romania in the academic year 2018-2019, EIT RawMaterials has partnered with JA Europe for the Young Innovators programme, which empowers young people aged 15-18 with entrepreneurship and STEM skills and an understanding of the opportunities of the raw materials sector through a blend of activities.
+Together, we impacted more than 1300 students and over 60 business volunteers.
+Read more.